chenlab-uva/AncestryInference_KING/README.md

 HG00099 HG00099 0 0 0 1 -0.0097 0.0283 0.0098 -0.0175 0.0037 0.0116 -0.0024 0.0097 -0.0145 0.0608
 ```

 Popref file: a text file with header line.
 It would contain three columns.
 They are FID, IID and Population.
+Users need to creat this file before the analysis.
 ```{bash}
 FID IID Population
 HG00096 HG00096 EUR